Posted by: Kaplan Schweser

 Updated: August 13, 2020

 Recently, CFA Institute announced the testing window for the new February 2021 Level I CFA® exam, and candidates may start registering on June 16, 2020.
 Registration for the December 2020 Level I CFA Exam opened in March.
 Given that the exams are not quite three months apart, which one should you sit for?
 This article compares the options and then explains why we recommend one over the other.

 Here are the main facts about each Level I exam date as shared by CFA Institute.

-Although the reduced number of questions, computer-based format, and the exam window for February 2021 might be appealing, taking the exam at that time can add at least 12 months to the time needed to pass Level III and earn the charter.
-If you pass the exam in February 2021, you won’t be able to sit for Level II until June 2022, Should you pass Level II, you won’t be able to sit for Level III until June 2023.
+Although the reduced number of questions, computer-based format, and the exam window for February 2021 might be appealing, taking the exam at that time can add months to the time needed to pass Level III and earn the charter.
+If you pass the exam in February 2021, you won’t be able to sit for Level II until February 2022.
+Should you pass Level II, you won’t be able to sit for Level III until May 2023.
 And if you do not pass Level I, you won’t be able to retake it until August 2021, and you will have no other opportunity to take it with the same curriculum.